Language Translation

 About the vaccine

-The Pfizer and Moderna vaccines are approved for individuals 12 years of age and older and are authorized under emergency use for individuals 6 months through 11 years of age.
-The bivalent Moderna and Pfizer-BioNTech COVID-19 vaccines are no longer authorized for use in the United States.
+The Moderna, Novavax and Pfizer vaccines are approved for individuals 12 years of age and older and are authorized under emergency use for individuals 6 months through 11 years of age.
+The bivalent vaccines are no longer authorized for use in the United States.

 Pfizer-BioNTech, Moderna and Novavax vaccines have received Emergency Use Authorization (EUA).
 The EUA process has allowed for clinical trials and manufacturing to occur simultaneously, while still allowing for rigorous testing to determine how safe and effective it is.
 COVID-19 vaccines are the most tested and monitored vaccines in U.S. history.